-The Commercial/Light Industrial designation provides areas for a complementary mix of light manufacturing businesses, limited auto service and repair, and support office, ~~and~~ retail uses, or high density residential projects with affordable housing that encourages transit-oriented development in proximity to transit centers, employment centers, and commercial and service uses.
+The Commercial/Light Industrial designation provides areas for a complementary mix of light manufacturing businesses, limited auto service and repair, and support office, retail uses, or high density residential projects with affordable housing that encourages transit-oriented development in proximity to transit centers, employment centers, and commercial and service uses.
 The designation recognizes the importance of small-scale industrial and quasi-industrial businesses for the community in terms of business start-ups/entrepreneurship, job provision, residents' access to needed goods and services, and revenue from point-of-sales operations.
 Such uses are low scale, with development and operating conditions built into the development to minimize impact on surrounding uses.
-Permitted retail uses are limited to those that support the industrial businesses. ~~Larger-scale commercial uses will be considered on a case-by-case basis in the Lower Azusa Road Reclamation area.~~
+Permitted retail uses are limited to those that support the industrial businesses.

-Maximum FAR: 0.50 1.0 (only commercial square footage is counted in calculation of FAR) Unit Density: 80 du/ac
+Maximum FAR: 1.0 (only commercial square footage is counted in calculation of FAR)

+Unit Density: 80 du/ac